Holbeck Hall Hotel

 The Holbeck Hall Hotel was a clifftop hotel in Scarborough, North Yorkshire, England, owned by the Turner family.
 It was built in 1879 by George Alderson Smith as a private residence, and was later converted to a hotel.

+On 4 June 1993, 55 m of the 70 m hotel garden had disappeared from view, the beginning of a landslide which gradually became more severe.
+The landslip was first reported to the police, early in the morning, 4 June, by Peter Swales, who took an early morning walk on South Cliff putting green and noted the hotel was at risk of collapsing.
+He went straight to the police station and reported that the guests were in imminent danger.